Plant bioacoustics

+Sound sensors

 Buzz pollination, or sonication, serves as an example of a behavioral response to specific frequencies of vibrations in plants.
-Some 2000 plants species, including Dodecatheon and Heliamphora have evolved buzz pollination in which they release pollen from anthers only when vibrated at a certain frequency created exclusively by bee flight muscles.
+Some 20000 plants species, including Dodecatheon and Heliamphora have evolved buzz pollination in which they release pollen from anthers only when vibrated at a certain frequency created exclusively by bee flight muscles.
 The vibrations cause pollen granules to gain kinetic energy and escape from pores in the anthers.